-LEDC envisions all residents having the awareness and equitable access to resources in order to create economic opportunity by building financial assets and becoming actively invested and engaged in their communities.
+LEDC envisions all residents having the awareness and equitable access to resources in order to create economic opportunity by building financial assets and becoming actively engaged in their communities.

 By fostering communities that are inclusive, just, and self-sustaining, LEDC values the economic and social advancement of the underserved as fundamental to the long-term health of the larger communities within which they live and work.